Caring for Woollen Clothes

-Make sure your woolen item really needs to be washed.
+Make sure your woollen item really needs to be washed.
 Unlike cotton and man-made materials, wool does not need to be washed frequently - even wool socks can be worn many times between washing if allowed to air out between wearings.
 Don't assume your wool sweater needs to be washed just because you are used to washing things after wearing them once!
-Get used to gently spot-cleaning and airing woolens and you will be amazed at how well they last with very little care, and very infrequent washing.
+Get used to gently spot-cleaning and airing woollens and you will be amazed at how well they last with very little care, and very infrequent washing.

 To prevent the invasion of the clothes moth, brush wool with a fabric brush before storing.

 Clean the garment or blanket.
 Food stains and body oils attract moths.
 Dry cleaning or laundering kills moth eggs and larvae.

 Store cleaned wool fabric in airtight bags or containers with tight-fitting lids.
 When folding, add white tissue paper between folds to prevent wrinkling.

 Add mothballs to the container.
 Do NOT put them directly on the fabric.
 Hang them in small loosely woven cloth bags near the fabric.
 Clothing will need to be aired out after removing from storage to remove the mothball odour.